amoghsawant17/AtliQ_HR_Analytics/README.md

-# AtliQ HR Analytics - PowerBI
+# AtliQ HR Analytics - Power BI
 In this Data Analysis project, I have studied a dataset related to the HR department of a company.
 I have analyzed their employees' presence and leave data.
 And, I created a PowerBI dashboard for Data Visualization.